Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$

-Then we have \begin{Thm} Consider the Cauchy problem to the energy subcritical defocusing semilinear wave equation \eqref{eq:NLW:semi:3d}.
-For initial data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0}[\phi]$ for some constant $1<\ga_0<2$, the solution is global in time and satisfies the following decay estimates: \begin{itemize} \item For the case when
+Our first result gives an improved lower bound for the power $p$ such that the solution decays as quickly as linear waves. \begin{Thm} Consider the Cauchy problem to the energy subcritical defocusing semilinear wave equation \eqref{eq:NLW:semi:3d}.
+For initial data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0} $ for some constant $1<\ga_0<2$, the solution is global in time and satisfies the following decay estimates: \begin{itemize} \item[1].
+For the case when

 then